 By the time he returned to London, he had a list of hundreds of children and tried to convince British authorities to take him seriously.
 He did it by taking stationary from an established organization called The British Committee for Refugees from Czechoslovakia and added Children’s Section there by making himself Chairman.
 Who would have the guts to do something like that?
 The Children’s Section operated from a tiny office in Central London.
 His mother was in charge and the staff were all volunteers.
 During the day he worked as a stockbroker, in the evenings he wrestled with the British bureaucracy.
 He tried to approach America to take some of the children, but the Americans wouldn’t take any of them.

 So now he is involved in blackmail and forgery to save the children.
 What risks he was taking that he just didn’t have to do?
 The humanitarian spirit in people is so important in life no matter what risk you do to yourself.
-Today he looks back without remorse for his treachery being able to realize he saved a lot of kids from death.
+Movie stars and many people are now donating some of their summer fun money to the thousands of homeless people affected by the hurricane in Texas.
+The humanitarian spirit has never died.
+Even later in life he looked back without remorse for his treachery being able to realize he saved a lot of kids from death.
 By 1939 Hitler’s plans to cleanse Europe of the Jews was in full force.
 The children were being told by Nicholas that someday they would be reunited with their parents even though the slaughter of adults had already begun.
+Children today need to be told that someday they will be reunited with their parents even though they have already been deported from America.

 How did the parents even have the strength to entrust their children with someone they didn’t even know?
 Over the spring and summer of 1939, seven trains carried over 600 children through the heart of NAZI Germany to Holland where they took a ferry to the English Coast.
 From there they took a train to London.
 90,000 adults were killed and no children were ever reunited with their parents.
 The names of every Czechoslovakian Jewish person murdered in the Holocaust is painted on walls in a Prague synagogue.
 Over 70,000 names.

 During the war Nicholas volunteered for an ambulance unit for the Red Cross.
-But who Then he trained pilots of all things for the Air Force.
+But when there he trained pilots of all things for the Air Force.
 Got married and raised a family, earned a comfortable living and for 50 years he hardly told anyone of his boldness in saving children.
-In 1988 the BBC learned about Winton’s daringness and located an audience filmed with now adults of the children he saved.
+In 1988 the BBC learned about Winton’s act of daringnes and located an audience filmed with now adults of the children he saved.
 The moderator asked if anyone in the audience owes their life to Nicholas Winton to please stand up.
 Everyone stood up.
 He cried that evening tears of joy since he was not aware that the evening was all about him.

 We can all use a bit of modesty and just be there, do it and get it done mentality since there are always other things to accomplish.
-For the last 50 years, he has been helping mentally handicapped people and building homes for the elderly.
-Does he even know he’s 104 years old and is considered the super elderly?
-I don’t think so he doesn’t have time for that.
+Labor Day should not be just about how we slave at our jobs but in how we laborusly do some act of kindness to someone else.
+For the last 50 years, he had been helping mentally handicapped people and building homes for the elderly.
+Did he even know he’s lived to be at least 104 years old and is considered the super elderly?
+I didn’t think so, he didn’t have time for that.
 In 2003 Winton was knighted and became Sir Nicholas Winton.
-In the Czech Republic he has become a national hero and was celebrated in a documentary called Nickie’s now some of the children even have great grandchildren.
+In the Czech Republic he has become a national hero and was celebrated in a documentary called Nickie’s.
+Now some of the children even have great grandchildren.
 All thanks to Sir Nick.